verath/archipelago/README.md

 ```

 This will include all dependencies required for the backend code.
 However, the client
-side dependencies are not included in the repo and have to be fetched via npm and built
+side dependencies are not included in the repo and have to be fetched via yarn, and then built/bundled:
-to an `app.build.js` file:

 ```
 $ cd $GOPATH/src/github.com/verath/archipelago/web
-$ npm install
+$ yarn install
-$ npm run build:prod
+$ yarn run build:prod
 ```

 Now run the project as a go project, e.g. using `go run` from the root directory: